AlphaTechnolog/dotfiles-old/README.md

 requirements listed here:

 - Breeze_Snow (The cursor)
-- Papirus Icon Theme (The icon theme, select the purple style in your console: $ papirus-folders -C purple)
+- Papirus Icon Theme (The icon theme, select the purple style in your console: $ papirus-folders -C orange)
-- Material-Black-Plum
+- Material-Black-Colors

 ## Some requirements